 Similar to the List Builder Scroll Box, the Call-to-Action Scroll Box also scrolls along with the visitor as they move throughout the page and doesn’t force them to click out of it to access the rest of the webpage, however, this popup box includes a call-to-action as opposed to an email collection field.
-This is ideal if you want your visitors to download an ebook, purchase a product or if you want to direct them to another area of your website rather than just collect their email.
+This is ideal if you want your visitors to download an ebook, purchase a product, or if you want to direct them to another area of your website rather than just collect their email.

 Link Building Welcome Mat

 This tool is the ultimate popup.
 After the web page loads, the Welcome Mat will scroll down and take up the entire web page so your visitors actually have to scroll or click out of it to get past it.
 The Welcome Mat captures the visitor’s attention fully as it places the email collection field directly in their line of vision, but you’re able to customize it fully so it fits in with your website’s brand image.
-If the full Welcome Mat that scrolls down once the page loads doesn’t fit in with your website or brand, you have other Welcome Mat options available to chose from.
+If the full Welcome Mat that scrolls down once the page loads doesn’t fit in with your website or brand, you have other Welcome Mat options available to choose from.
 Check out the following options.

 Embedded Welcome Mat